 Božidar Smiljanić made his professional début at Glyndebourne Festival Opera as Captain (Eugene Onegin) under Omer Meir Wellber and returned as Masetto (Don Giovanni) for the Glyndebourne Tour.
 He will make his first appearance with Classical Opera as Simone in La finta semplice in June 2018.
 In his first professional seasons, he has débuted at Garsington Opera as Haly (L’italiana in Algeri) under David Parry, at Scottish Opera as Schaunard (La bohème), with the Royal Liverpool Philharmonic Orchestra as Brander in Berlioz’s La damnationa de Faust under John Nelson and with the City of Birmingham Symphony Orchestra in Sullivan’s Yeomen of the Guard under John Wilson.
 He joins English National Opera as a Harewood Artist for their 17/18 season, singing Marquis (La traviata) and covering the title role in Le nozze di Figaro.

-he Orchestra of Classical Opera plays on period-instruments, and comprises some of the leading players in their field.
+The Mozartists play on period-instruments, and comprises some of the leading players in their field.

 The orchestra, which varies in size from 12 to 50 depending on repertoire and venue, has won consistently high praise from public and critics alike, and performs symphonies and concertos as well as operas.
 18th century instruments are generally far more exposed and difficult to play than their modern counterparts, but they bring a thrilling vibrancy and immediacy to the music.
 This is particularly true of vocal repertoire, where the orchestra provide a dynamic subtext and often become an extra actor in the drama.